Save Me (British TV series): Series 1 (2018)

 Airdates listed as per the Sky Atlantic broadcast.
 All episodes of this series were available to download from Sky Box Sets and Now TV from 28 February 2018.

 Series 2 (2020)

 All episodes of this series were available to download from Sky Box Sets and Now TV from 1 April 2020.

+Reception

+On review aggregator Rotten Tomatoes, 100% of 16 critics gave the first season a positive review, with an average rating of 8.3/10.
+The website's critics consensus reads, "Save Me will rescue viewers' evening with outstanding performances and an absorbing mystery that never ceases to dazzle with its revelations."
+For the second season, 100% of 15 critics reviewed it positively, with an average rating of 8.8/10.
+The website's critics consensus reads, "Save Me's second season overcomes the shortcomings of its first, deepening its characters and even finding a little levity in its harrowing tale.